 Parents must wear their name tag and sign a waiver themselves and for children under the age of 18 for free access to the facility and for the fun classes offered on Friday, Saturday and Sunday.
 Children must be accompanied by a parent and age guidelines will be enforced for children.
 Pick up a copy of the schedule for classes when you check-in.

 Campus Tours (every half hour) 2 to 4 p.m.

 Group tours start from here or pick up a campus map and tour on your own.

-Join Chuck Hubbach, UNF horticulturist and the moving force behind UNF's beautiful campus, for a tour of new campus landscape and descriptions of upcoming projects.
-While you’re at it, pick up some tips for your garden.
+Join John Moscarillo, one of the moving forces behind UNF's beautiful campus, for a tour of new campus landscape and descriptions of upcoming projects.
+While you're at it, pick up some tips for your garden.

-Career Services Center Open House 2 to 4 p.m.
+Career Services Open House 2 to 4 p.m.

 Founders Hall, Building 2, Room 1100

-Disability Resources Center Open House (NEW LOCATION) 2 to 4 p.m.
+Disability Resources Center Open House 2 to 4 p.m.

 College of Education and Human Services, Building 57, Suite 1500